Khiem191007/Wardrobbe_Photo_Editor/README.md

-# Lumen — AI Photo Editor
+# Wardrobe — AI Photo Editor

 A clean, minimal photo-editing web app powered by Google's Gemini API.
 Upload a photo and apply filters, change outfits, swap backgrounds, or add/remove objects — all by describing what you want.